wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_trace_block.md

 ---
-title: bsc:trace_block \[POST\]
+title: bsc:trace_block - Binance Smart Chain
-description: Provides transaction processing of type trace for the specified block.
+description: Example code for the bsc:trace_block json-rpc method. Сomplete guide on how to use bsc:trace_block json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters